AndreasZachariae/semantic_hierarchical_graph/README.md

     path_dict, distance = G.plan_recursive(["ryu", "room_16", "(88, 358)"], ["ryu", "room_12", "(1526, 480)"])
     ```
     ![Alt text](docs/ryu_plan_path.png)
-10. (TODO) Send global path to the ROS2 navigation plugin to be executed by a mobile robot.
+10. Send global path to the ROS2 navigation plugin to be executed by a mobile robot.
 Local path, dynamic obstacle avoidance and smoothing is done by the controller server of the navigation stack.

 ## Evaluation against other path planners